 - All activity would be carried out respectfully and in harmony with the natural environment and wildlife of Balderton Lake

-- We’ll use these areas for families to enjoy and to support learning about nature for children
+- We’ll use these areas for local families to enjoy and to support learning about nature for children

-- Access to the Lake will also be designed to allow children with disabilities to enjoy the activities
+- Access to the Lake will also be designed to allow local children with disabilities to enjoy the activities

-- Our objective is to preserve the Balderton Lake’s natural beauty whilst bringing water-based activities and opportunities for young people, especially those from disadvantaged backgrounds
+- Our objective is to preserve the Balderton Lake’s natural beauty whilst bringing water-based activities and opportunities for local young people, especially those from disadvantaged backgrounds

 - Within the YMCA Village site, we will be planting numerous trees and wildflower meadows that will create habitats to enable pollinators such as bees and butterflies to thrive.
 We want this to encourage species to populate wider urban spaces to support habitats in other areas in and around Newark too.